 In December of ’97 all of the major players (Intel, Ericsson, Nokia, IBM and Toshiba) of the "to be formed" SIG met for the first time in a face-to-face meeting in Lund Sweden.
-Simon and I had discussed how we would get the other members to agree upon a SIG name (it’s always the simple things that are the most difficult), and we finally agreed to just send out a foilset that outlined the initial goals and programs of the "Bluetooth SIG" just prior to leaving for the meeting (which was taking place in Lund Sweden).
+Simon and I had discussed how we would get the other members to agree upon a SIG name (it’s always the simple things that are the most difficult), and we finally agreed to just send out a foilset that outlined the initial goals and programs of the "Bluetooth SIG" just prior to leaving for the meeting.
 We created a foil-set template that featured the "altered runic stone" on every foil.

 At the meeting in Lund Sweden we started through our initial presentation and were immediately asked, "What is this Bluetooth?".
 We explained, "every company was using a different codename, and as a SIG we needed a single codename to help identify our united efforts.
 We picked a codename that would be difficult to identify with short range wireless technology, and at the same time signified the uniting of the computer and telecommunications industries as Harald had united the Danes and Swedes."

 Simon quickly added "And, this is only a codename until the marketing group comes up with an ‘official’ name for the SIG."